smartlook/smartlook.github.io/_docs/sdk/ios.md

 Both `slSensitive` and `slOverlay` properties are also accessible in Xcode Interface Builder.

-Alternatively, these legacy methods `markViewAsSensitive`, `unmarkViewAsSensitive` and `overlayColor` property can be also used to work with sensitive views.
+Alternatively, legacy methods `markViewAsSensitive`, `unmarkViewAsSensitive` and `overlayColor` property can be also used to work with sensitive views.

 ### Record custom events

-You can add custom timestamped events.
+You can add custom events.
 Those events will be shown in your Dashboard.
 Smartlook records some events automatically (button presses, screens opening).
 Properties in the dictionary must be strings and values must be strings as well.
-Other values (like arrays, nested dictionaries) will be stringified.
+Other values (like arrays, nested dictionaries) will be _stringified_.

 ```swift
 Smartlook.recordCustomEvent(withEventName: "user-bought-subscription", propertiesDictionary: ["tier" : "basic"]);